global-agent-hackathon/may-2025/README.md

 4. **Generate Code**:
    - Choose the type (Web App or Python Script).
    - Type your idea in plain English.
+   - **Enhance with Multimodal Inputs** (powered by Agno):
+     - **📷 Images**: Upload mockups, screenshots, or UI designs to show visual requirements
+     - **🎵 Audio**: Record yourself explaining the project for natural voice-to-code conversion
+     - **🎥 Video**: Upload screen recordings or workflow demonstrations to show complex interactions
+     - **🎤 Voice**: Click the mic button to speak your prompt directly
    - (Optional) Click "Enhance Prompt" for better results.
    - Click "Generate Prototype" and watch the AI think through your request.
    - Review the AI's reasoning and the generated code.